CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 Let $x\in R$ be a non-divisor of $0$.
 A family of tensors of $\scrT(O[{1\over x}])=\scrT(O)[{1\over x}]$ is denoted $(u_{\alpha})_{\alpha\in\scrJ}$, with $\scrJ$ as the set of indexes.
 Let $O_1$ be another free $O$-module of finite rank.
-Let $(u_{1\alpha})_{\alpha\in\scrJ}$ be a family of tensors of $\scrT(O_1[{1\over x}])$ indexed also by the set $\scrJ$.
-By an isomorphism $(O,(u_{\alpha})_{\alpha\in\scrJ})\arrowsim (O_1,(u_{1\alpha})_{\alpha\in\scrJ})$ we mean an $R$-linear isomorphism $O\arrowsim O_1$ that extends naturally to an $R$-linear isomorphism $\scrT(O[{1\over x}])\arrowsim\scrT(O_1[{1\over x}])$ which takes $u_{\alpha}$ to $u_{1\alpha}$ for all $\alpha\in\scrJ$.
+Let $(u_{1,\alpha})_{\alpha\in\scrJ}$ be a family of tensors of $\scrT(O_1[{1\over x}])$ indexed also by the set $\scrJ$.
+By an isomorphism $(O,(u_{\alpha})_{\alpha\in\scrJ})\arrowsim (O_1,(u_{1,\alpha})_{\alpha\in\scrJ})$ we mean an $R$-linear isomorphism $O\arrowsim O_1$ that extends naturally to an $R[{1\over x}]$-linear isomorphism $\scrT(O[{1\over x}])\arrowsim\scrT(O_1[{1\over x}])$ which takes $u_{\alpha}$ to $u_{1,\alpha}$ for all $\alpha\in\scrJ$.

-If $K$ is a field, let $\bar K$ be an algebraic closure of $K$.
 If $K$ is a $p$-adic field, see [Fo] for de the Rham ring $B_{\text{dR}}(K)$ and for admissible Galois representations of the Galois group $\Gal(K):=\Gal(\bar K/K)$.
 For the classification of Lie and Dynkin types we refer to [Bou1] and [DG, Vol. III, Exp.
 XXII and XXIII].
-Whenever we use a $D_n$ type, we assume that $n\Ge 4$.
+Whenever we use a $D_n$ type, we assume $n\Ge 3$.
 Let $\dbZ_{(p)}$ be the localization of $\dbZ$ at its prime ideal $(p)$.